Gustavo-Saffiotti/Portfolio/README.md

 - **SQL Tutor**
   **Coderhouse Brasil**
   *Aug 2024 - Present*
-  - Assisting students in creating and modeling relational databases from scratch, including structure generation and data insertion.
+  - As a tutor, I provide support in the creation and modeling of a relational database from scratch, assisting from the generation of the structure to the insertion of information and the implementation of automation processes for database maintenance.
-  - Teaching SQL sublanguages (DDL, DML, DCL, TCL) and guiding students in creating Functions, Stored Procedures, and Triggers.
+  - Provide guidance in designing, modeling, and maintaining relational databases using all SQL sublanguages (DDL, DML, DCL, TCL).
-  - Supporting advanced SQL queries to generate reports that aid in decision-making processes.
+  - Assist students in creating stored procedures, functions, and triggers to automate database processes.
+  - Teach advanced SQL techniques, including joins, queries, CTEs, and window functions, to solve real world problems.
+  - Support the development of performance-optimized SQL queries for reporting and decision-making.

 ---